jblair87/foundation/partner.md

       <i class="material-icons">&#xE5C6;</i>
     </div>
     <div class="accordion-row-body">
       <p>Oppia needs money to help serve more students with more lessons.
-You generous donation will go directly towards improving content (e.g. hiring teachers to create, review, and improve lessons) or improving the student experience (e.g. paying for hosting the Oppia.org website).</p>
+Your generous donation will go directly towards improving content (e.g. hiring teachers to create, review, and improve lessons) or improving the student experience (e.g. paying for hosting the Oppia.org website).</p>
       <p>Oppia has a proven process for scaling its reach and impacting more learners.
 Every dollar empowers us to scale that much more quickly.</p>
       <p>
         <form action="https://www.paypal.com/cgi-bin/webscr" method="post">